DanielGriffiths1182/ruby-codewars-archive/README.md

 - 82 "Plural" - We need a simple function that determines if a plural is needed or not.
 It should take a number, and return true if a plural should be used with that number or false if not.
 This would be useful when printing out a string such as 5 minutes, 14 apples, or 1 sun.

+- 83 "Sort and Star" - You will be given an vector of string(s).
+You must sort it alphabetically (case-sensitive!!)
+ and then return the first value.
+ The returned value must be a string, and have '*** ' between each of its letters.